 Since Apple released Swift, and Objective-C only works for Apple products, one cannot expect Objective-C to stick around too much longer in the future.

-Swift will be ruling the roost for the years to come, as long as people continue to use Apple products.
+Swift will be ruling the roost for years to come, as long as people continue to use Apple products.

 4 of our best programming languages list for beginners are dynamic languages and they are: